A Lesson to Learn: Vipshop Holdings Limited (VIPS)

 Sponsored

+The average price from analysts is $64.95, which is $0.59 above the current price.
 VIPS currently public float of 424.37M and currently shorts hold a 4.41% ratio of that float.
-Today, the average trading volume of VIPS was 9.67M shares.
+Today, the average trading volume of VIPS was 9.52M shares.

 VIPS’s Market Performance